-The California Health Benefits Review Program (CHBRP) is charged by the California legislature with estimating the medical effectiveness, public health, and cost implications of proposed health benefit mandates.
-CHBRP analyses present three types of information about proposed health insurance benefit mandates or repeals: (1) the medical effectiveness of screening, diagnostic, treatment, and other health services addressed in the legislation; (2) the financial impacts of the legislation; and (3) the impact on public health.
-This document describes the research approach used to analyze public health impact.
+California Health Benefits Review Program (CHBRP) reports present three types of information about proposed health benefit mandates or repeals: (1) the medical effectiveness of screening, diagnostic, treatment, and other health services addressed in the legislation; (2) the financial impacts of the legislation; and (3) the impact on public health.
+This document describes the research approach used to analyze the impact on public health.
+In 2006, CHBRP's public health methodology was published in the Health Services Research Journal.
+Since then, additional refinements-including analysis of long-term impacts-have been incorporated into the public health methodology.
+Details of these methods are found in the following sections below: